Burying Soft Forks

 Exception block

-little detail.
-No, and it turns out Something like this has happened in the past with PIV16 that introduced, back in 2012, that introduced pay-to-script hash.
+No, and it turns out something like this has happened in the past with BIP16, back in 2012, that introduced pay-to-script-hash.
 There was also one exception block.
-So there has been, there is precedent of having an exception block in the Bitcoin source code in this way.
+So there is precedent of having an exception block in the Bitcoin source code in this way.
 So the taproot would just have another exception block.

 So let me recap that real quick.